 Air stripping is a process in which dissolved molecules are transferred from water into a flowing air stream.
 Air stripping is applicable for the removal of volatile organic compounds (VOCs) from contaminated water.
-Examples of common VOCS which can be treated by air stripping are benzene toluene, ethylbenzene, xylenes, trichloroethene, tetrachloroethene, 1,1,1-trichloroethane, 1,1-dichloroethene, 1,2-dichloroethene, 1,1-dichloroethane, 1,2-dichloroethane, vinyl chloride, methylene chloride, and methyl-tert-butylether (MTBE).
+Examples of common VOCS which can be treated by air stripping are benzene toluene, ethylbenzene, xylenes, trichloroethene, tetrachloroethene, 1,1,1-trichloroethane, 1,1 dichloroethene, 1,2-dichloroethene, 1,1-dichloroethane, 1,2-dichloroethane, vinyl chloride, methylene chloride, and methyl-tert-butylether (MTBE).
 Air stripping has found its widest application in the remediation of groundwater contaminated from leaking underground storage tanks and past solvent disposal practices.

 Air stripping is most widely accomplished in a packed tower with counter current flow of air and water.
 Contaminated water is pumped to the top of the tower and sprayed uniformly across the packing through a distributor.
 It flows downward by gravity in a film layer along the packing surfaces.
 Air is blown into the base of the tower and flows upward, contacting

 the water.
 The packing provides a very large surface area for mass transfer.
 Packings are normally made of polypropylene because of many benefits: inexpensive, chemically inert, lightweight and strong.
 VOCs are transferred from the water to the air and carried out the top of the column.

 The design parameters for packed-tower air stripping are: 1) air-to-water ratio, 2) gas pressure drop, and 3) type of packing media.
 Knowing flow rates of water to be treated, types and concentrations of contaminants, and treatment objectives, the design parameters can be selected to optimize the tower size and air-to-water ratio so that the lowest capital and operating costs will be obtained.

 The VOCS emitted from the air stripping tower are diluted by the air stream and dispersed into the atmosphere.
 Many compounds, such as trichloroethene and tetrachloroethene will break down in the atmosphere under the effects of the solar radiation.
-However, due to the zero-discharge policy, several states in the U.S. have already require that all air discharges from stripping towers be treated before released to the atmosphere.
+However, due to the zero-discharge policy, several states in the U.S. have already required that all air discharges from stripping towers be treated before released to the atmosphere.
 The off-gases are usually treated by passing them through vapor phase carbon adsorbers.
 At first glance, this configuration appears superfluous since liquid-phase carbon could treat the water directly.
 However, this system may save on carbon usages and operating costs because vapor-phase carbon can often hold more contaminants before it becomes saturated.
 Organic chemicals can transport more easily through the air than the water.
 There are also fewer chemicals in the vapor stream competing for the available pore space since many harmless compounds will remain in the liquid phase.
 Other treatment techniques, such as thermal and catalytic incineration, may be more appropriate when the off-gas concentrations and carbon usage rates are very high.
 The operating cost for thermal and catalytic oxidation systems is dependent upon the amount of supplemental heat energy required to raise the process stream temperature to a critical point where near complete oxidation of the VOC contaminants occurs.

 A common concern about stripping tower operation is plugging of the packing.
 Plugging may occur in some waters with very high iron and hardness contents.
 The dissolved iron can be oxidized to in the tower and precipitate out onto the packing.
-In an air stripping process, carbon dioxide can be stripped out of water, resulting in an increase of pH.
+In an air stripping process, carbon dioxide can be stripped out of the water, resulting in an increase of pH.
 If the water contains an appreciate hardness content, calcium and magnesium will precipitate in the forms of hydroxides.
 For iron and hardness contents less than 2 ppm and 200 ppm as Cac03’ respectively, acids can be fed into the water stream to sequester the precipitation.
 For the higher iron and hardness contents, pretreatment of the water to remove iron and hardness is needed prior to the air stripping tower.
 Chemical oxidation using permanganate or preaeration with pH control, clarification and filtration can be used to remove iron.
 Lime softening can be used to remove the high content of hardness.
 For more information about air stripping click here

 Low-Profile Air Stripping

-style.
+Low-profile air strippers can be classified into two major groups: multiple sieve-tray style and multiple diffused-chamber style.
 Carbonair’s low-profile air strippers are in the former group in which water and air are contacted in step-wise

 fashion on multiple trays.
 Contaminated water enters at the top and flows downward by gravity.
 On the way, it flows across each tray and through a downspout to the tray below.
 The air passes upward through openings in the trays, then bubbles through the water to form a surface of foam which provides extreme turbulence and excellent mass transfer for organic volatilization.
 Since the water in sieve-tray air strippers flows horizontally across each tray, the traveling path length of water and the required removal efficiency can be achieved by increasing the number and length of the trays.
 Therefore the sieve-tray units have much lower height than the conventional packed-tower units.